tjlane/pypad/README.md

 ###(1) Generate a filter that will remove experimental noise.###

-To begin, let's generate a filter that will help the optimization algorithm.
-Run:
+To begin, let's interactively set up the parameters for the optimization algorithm.
+Load in an image to optimize and the optical metrology (provided by LCLS) with the following command:

-`prepgeom examples/gold-minus490mm.h5`
+`prepgeom  -m examples/ds1_jun2011_opticalmetrology.txt examples/gold-minus490mm.h5`

 You'll get an interactive window with something that looks like this: